 Proper oral health begins at home, and we will be reinforcing good oral health practices with your child each day.
 We request parents/guardians to provide a tooth brush your child’s likes, if you’re interested in having your child brush their teeth.
 We highly recommend an early start at dental hygiene to assure over all health.
 You may opt out of this service by signing the Oral Health Non-Participation Form.

 Keeping clean is our priority.
 We wash our hands, disinfect and clean counters prior to any food consumption.
 When we finish eating we wash our hands and clean counter tops.
 After using the bathroom we will wash our hands.
 We will clean the Center at the end of each day by sanitizing sleeping mats, chairs, counter tops, door handles, floor, walls, toys, etc. We also do deep cleanings to get rid of all dust and dirt.
 We keep anti-bacterial sanitation bottles and tissues close by.
-We always love receiving help with tissue boxes or napkins.
+We always love receiving help with tissue boxes, wipes or napkins.